edsonha/kata-for-fun/dataStructure/fixedLengthQueue/README.md

 - Typically array has fixed length that needs to be initialized.
 - This allow memory allocation and ensures that there is a slot for what you want to push in.
-- This makes traversing thru the array very efficient and fast.
+- This makes traversing through the array very efficient and fast.
 - Note: Javascript array are treated like objects thus we typically don’t have to set a size.

-## Instuctions
+## Instructions

-Implement a fixed lenght queue with constuctor and 3 function.
+Implement a fixed length queue with constuctor and 3 function.

 1. constructor(length) // create a array using new Array(<size of array>);
 2. enqueue(item) // takes in an item and adds it to the stack.
 Throws an error if queue is full.